 WHAT IS THE ISSUE?

-Allowing hydroponics to exist under the same label as organic food also robs consumers of their right to know how their food is grown – and hurts organic farmers.
+Allowing hydroponics to exist under the same label as organic food robs consumers of their right to know how their food is grown – and hurts organic farmers.
 Hydroponics relies on growing practices often potentially using toxic materials like Styrofoam and plastic that contain harmful chemicals, flame-retardants and phthalates.

 WHY IS THIS IMPORTANT?